zcaceres/easy-agent/README.md

 ## Why?

 - There's a LOT of plumbing in AI SDKs.
 You spend more time parsing JSON than iterating on your agent.
+- TS > Python if you're already working in web apps.
 - You only need two concepts to make an awesome AI Agent: Agents and Tools.
-That's what this package focuses on.
-- TS > Python if you're already working in web apps.
+This package hides everything else and focuses on a good experience with those two concepts.

 ## Features

-- Hides a ton of configuration and plumbing behind simple classes with one and only one type-safe way to create them.
+- Hides configuration and plumbing behind simple classes (`Agent` and `Tool`) with one and only one type-safe way to create them.
 - Sensible defaults (which you can easily override)
-- Automatic handling of tool request/response cycle
+- Automatic handling of the tool request/response cycle
-- Message & Stream mode
+- Supports message & stream modes
-- One simple way to define type-safe Agents
-- One simple way to define type-safe Tools
 - Vigorous type-safety
 - A few fun pre-baked Agents
 - CLI and Server mode (Server mode coming soon)